 Chalcedony and its Many Varieties: Meaning, Healing Properties & Uses

 The chalcedony gemstone is intriguing, making it a favourite for jewelry, gem collections, and lapidary work.
-Additionally, many people are far more familiar with chalcedony than they'd assume, particularly because the stone can go by several names.
+Many people are far more familiar with chalcedony than they’d assume, particularly because the stone can go by several names.
+The name 'chalcedony' originates from the ancient town of Chalcedon in Asia Minor.

-If you're curious about the chalcedony stone and want to know more about the chalcedony properties, color, meaning, and more, here's what you need to know.
+If you’re curious about the chalcedony stone and want to know more about the chalcedony properties, colour, meaning, and more, here’s what you need to know.
+Chalcedony is a type of cryptocrystalline quartz formed from finely grained microcrystals and is semitransparent to opaque.

-Technically, chalcedony isn't classified as a gem.
-Instead of a gem, it's a type of silica mineral featuring intergrowths of moganite and quartz.
+Technically, chalcedony isn’t classified as a gem.
+Instead of a gem, it’s a type of silica mineral featuring very fine intergrowths of moganite and quartz.

 Additionally, chalcedony is more often thought of as a category of stone.
-Several different named gems are all technically chalcedony.
-They are simply separate due to the differences in their appearance, the presence of other materials, crystal structure, or similar unique characteristics.
+Although several different gems are technically chalcedony, they are simply separate due to differences in their appearance, the presence of other materials, crystal structure, or similar unique characteristics.

 As for the term chalcedony in pronunciation, some people are caught off guard.
 While “ch” in English is usually pronounced a particular way, that isn’t the approach you use when saying chalcedony.
 Instead, the chalcedony pronunciation is closer to kal-seh-duh-nee when spoken.